jamestrenda/sanity-plugin-page-blocks/src/hero-block/README.md

 ![An open Hero Block modal showing the default image fields.](assets/sanity-plugin-page-blocks-hero-block-image.png)

-In Sanity, you can enter alt text on the asset itself, but sometimes you might want to use and _alternate_ alt text.
+In Sanity, you can enter alt text on the asset itself, but sometimes you might want to use an _alternate_ alt text.
 If you need additional image fields, you can add those when registering the plugin:

 ```ts
 import {defineConfig, defineField} from 'sanity'